Applied Criminology Master's Program

 A hybrid online/on-campus executive format where on-ground classes are held one weekend each month and supplemental sessions are held online.

 The master's degree program is currently offered at Alliant's campuses in Fresno, Irvine, Los Angeles, Sacramento, San Diego, and San Francisco.

-Choose from Four Concentrations
+Choose From Three Concentrations